-Committees of the Board of Directors
+Committees of the Board of Directors: Overview

 Subject to applicable law, the Board of Directors establishes and delegates powers, duties and responsibilities to committees.
 At present, the Board of Directors has established three committees: an Audit Committee; a Compensation and Governance Committee; and a Health, Safety and Environment Committee.
-Each of the committees is comprised of all independent directors.
+Each of the committees is comprised of only independent directors who are financially literate.
+Keyera evaluates financially literacy and independence based on the criteria specified in National Instrument 52-110 Audit Committees ("NI 52-110").
+None of the independent directors have received, directly or indirectly, any compensation from Keyera other than for services carried out as a director of Keyera.